-f) It is sometimes difficult to decide to what extent these expressions are replicas of full separate turns?, or if they simply fill a support function of speech and should therefore be included in the text.
+f) It is sometimes difficult to decide to what extent these expressions are separate turns, or if they simply fill a support function of speech and should therefore be included in the text.
 One way to solve this in ambiguous cases, is to consider how the conversation continues after the marker "mm", if the learner has completed his reply, we write "mm" in the reply of the interviewer.
-In this case, "mm" is not considered a real support speech.
-Similarly, if the function of "mm" is to interrupt a replica, to speak or to change the subject of conversation, then it is counted as the beginning of a new replica and introduced a new turn speech and introduces a new turn.
+In this case, "mm" is not considered a real support utterance.
+Similarly, if the function of "mm" is to interrupt a turn, to speak or to change the subject of conversation, then it is counted as the beginning of a new turn and introduces a new turn.

-g) Note that in this form of statement that is simultaneously supports, using only SIM.
-Note that when the support markers? are simultaneous, only SIM is used - or: Note that only SIM is used when the support markers are simultaneous.
-The + sign is only used when it comes to replicas that overlap (cf. ex.
+g) Note that only SIM is used when the support markers are simultaneous.
+The + sign is only used when it comes to turns that overlap (cf. ex.
 3).

-3. Links Liaisons
+3. Liaisons

-a) The services are not provided when required.
-The liaisons are not marked/indicated/noted/ when they are obligatory.
-Here we have the case following types: Among them we count?:
+a) The liaisons are not marked when they are obligatory.
+Here we count the following:

-a friend, my childhood is, they come, they, you, in, when the other, the child, twenty, very surprised by plane.
+un ami, mon enfance, on est, ils entrent, ils ont, vous avez, dans un, quand on, les autres, le petit enfant, vingt ans, très étonné, en avion.

-b) The bonds are not included in the above examples are considered non-binding and are accompanied by the + sign.
-The liaisons that are not included in the examples above are considered non-obligatory and are fallowed by the sign +.
-Examples:
+b) The liaisons that are not included in the examples above are considered non-obligatory and are followed by the sign +.
+For example:

-I + went, they are + just is + a city, it is + interesting was + a knife thrower is + yours, not + yet, it is + sitting, but + there must + have etc.. ..
+je suis+ allé, ils sont+ un peu, c’est+ une ville, c’est+ intéressant, c’était+ un lanceur de couteaux, c’est+ à toi, pas+ encore, elle est+ assise, mais+ il y a, il faut+ avoir etc.

-The + sign or The sign + ? is also used when, upon binding mandatory element appears between the two words of the link: , the liaison is obligatory and an element? appears between the two words constrained? by a liaison.
+The + sign is also used when the liaison is obligatory and an element appears between the two words linked by a liaison.

-(4) very uh + / excited
+(4) très+ euh / excités

-We can discuss how these cases are optional link.
-It can be discussed to what degree these liaisons are optional.
-A review of several studies of spoken French and an analysis of the native French speakers Francophone informants analysis showed that in the cases mentioned under a) the connection liaison is made without exception.
-For this reason we have chosen to classify all other connections liaisons as "non-mandatory" non-obligatory?
-(Just so that we are consequent with the choice of word.
-The project's goal is not to study the frequency of connections at different levels of styles or registers, so a sort of "lowest common denominator" "minimal common denominator"? has been established with respect to bonds liaisons, cf. a).
+The degree to which these liaisons are optional warrants discussion.
+A review of several studies of spoken French and an analysis of the native French speakers showed that in the cases mentioned under a) the liaison is made without exception.
+For this reason we have chosen to classify all other liaisons as "non-obligatory."
+The project's goal is not to study the frequency of liaisons at different levels of styles or registers, so a sort of "lowest common denominator" has been established with respect to liaisons, cf. a).

-Therefore we indicate connections omitted learners to the extent that they deviate from typical cases mandatory.
-Therefore we only indicate learners' omitted liaisons when they deviate for typical /obligatory cases/ cases where the liaison is obligatory?.
+Therefore we only indicate learners' omitted liaisons when they deviate from typical cases where the liaison is obligatory.
 In this case we use the hyphen with a space on each side so as not to be confused with hyphens indicating repetition (cf. 5):

-(5) and - other = [the OTR]
+(5) et les - autres = [le otR]

-c) In the same way it shows other sounds that are not pronounced, In the same way sounds that are not pronounced are indicated, eg final consonant:
+c) Consequently, sounds that are not pronounced are indicated, e.g. final consonant:

-(6) forty - points (Interview 1, Anders) = / t / is omitted in forty
+(6) quarante - points (Interview 1, Anders) = /t/ est omis dans quarante

-(7) everyone - (Interview 1, Anders) = / d / is omitted in the world
+(7) tout le monde - (Interview 1, Anders) = /d/ est omis dans monde

-or even a late word indistinct: or when the end of a word is not distinct
+Or, when the end of a word is not distinct:

-(8) a week -
+(8) une semaine -